 Thousands of people are currently suffering from the effects of opioid addiction.
-While searching for a way out of the cycle of addiction, many encounter suboxone detox.
+While searching for a way out of the cycle of addiction, many encounter Suboxone detox.
 The medication is often prescribed to treat opiate addiction; however, it can be highly addictive.
 Although Suboxone is the most widely used medication to treat heroin addiction, the drug is an opioid.
-Subsequently, when the drug is suddenly discontinued, it produces similar withdrawal to all other opioids.
+Subsequently, when suddenly discontinuing the drug, it produces similar withdrawal to all other opioids.

 Suboxone contains a combination of buprenorphine and naloxone (Narcan).
 It is often used as a replacement or maintenance drug for those struggling with addiction to heroin and other opiates.
 The patient is supposed to wean off the replacement medication until they are reliant on nothing.

 Unfortunately, for many who suffer from addiction and turn to Suboxone maintenance, this is not the end result.
 Buprenorphine (name brand Buprenex or Butrans), is a partial opioid agonist and therefore a narcotic drug.
 While the intention behind this medication is good, its addictive qualities make this drug another ball and chain.
 Some refer to Suboxone detox as trading one addiction to another.